 Calculation: Operating Profit Margin = (Operating Income / Revenue) X 100

-Step 1: Look at your expenditure
+Step 1: Look at Your Expenditure

-Step 2: Calculate rooms booked
+Step 2: Calculate Rooms Booked

 Step 3: Subtract

-Look for ways to increase direct bookings (circumnavigating the OTAs will help immeasurably with your profit margin).
-Remember that rooms left empty aren’t just wasted space - they’re a missed opportunity to increase your profit margin.
+Look for ways to increase direct bookings by taking advantage of email marketing.
+Avoiding the OTAs will help immeasurably with your event venue’s profit margin.

 The simplest way to do this is to work from the following formula:

 Net Profit Margin = Net Income/Gross Sales x 100